 What is a Rattan Handbag?
 Hand Woven in the Philippines

-So my buttery biscuits, you've ogled over a woven vintage chair or two, or maybe your monstera is lucky to call a rattan planter his humble abode, but what do you know about the lovely plant that makes the wicker rattan handbags and other items we love so much?
+So my buttery biscuits, you've ogled over a woven vintage chair or two.
+Maybe your monstera is lucky to call a rattan planter his humble abode.
+But what do you know about the lovely plant that makes the wicker rattan handbags, keychains, and other items we love so much?

 Because it is a LOVELY plant.
-I mean, there’s a reason we chose it to make our designer handmade handbags.
+I mean, it's no accident we chose rattan to weave our designer handmade handbags and tiny keychains with.

 What is rattan?